- A new study shows that female crowdfunders are 5% more successful than their male counterparts in achieving funding targets.

 Study after study points out the barriers to women entrepreneurs accessing capital.
 Crowdfunding is providing a path to the money.

-Balancing the inequalities in funding
+Balancing the inequalities

 Crowdsourced funding is balancing out the gender-politics at play for female-led startups.
 For one, the investors are, unlike in the VC world, not all men.
 Those giving to crowdfunding campaigns tends to be a fairly even mix of men and women and, while they behave differently in terms of how much they give, the equal representation works in everyone’s favour.